swiftlang/swift-evolution/proposals/NNNN-package-manager-product-definitions.md

 ## Introduction

-This proposal introduces the concept of *products* for Swift Package Manager packages, and proposes enhancements to the package manifest format to let packages define products that can be referenced by other packages.
+This proposal introduces the concept of *products* to the Swift Package Manager, and proposes enhancements to the `Package.swift` syntax to let packages define products that can be referenced by other packages.

 Swift-evolution thread: [Discussion thread topic for that proposal](http://news.gmane.org/gmane.comp.lang.swift.evolution)

 ## Motivation

 Currently, the Swift Package Manager has only a limited notion of the products that are built for a package.
-It has a set of rules by which it infers implicit products based on the contents of various targets, and it also has a small amount of undocumented, unsupported package manifest syntax for explicitly declaring products, but it provides no supported way for package authors to declare what their packages produce.
+It has a set of rules by which it infers implicit products based on the contents of the targets in the package, and it also has a small amount of undocumented, unsupported package manifest syntax for explicitly declaring products, but it provides no supported way for package authors to declare what their packages produce.

 Also, while the Swift Package Manager currently supports dependencies between packages, it has no support for declaring a dependency on anything more fine-grained than a package.

-Such fine-grained dependencies are often desired, and this desire has in the past been expressed as a request for the ability to define a dependency on any arbitrary target of a package.
+Such fine-grained dependencies are often desired, and this desire has in the past been expressed as a request for the ability to define a dependency on an arbitrary target in a package.
 That, in turn, leads to requests to provide access control for targets, since a package author may want control over which targets can be independently accessed from outside the package.

-Even if visibility control for targets were to be provided (indeed, an early draft of the package manifest had the notion of "publishing" a target to external clients), there would still be no way for the package author to declare anything about the kind of product that should be built (such as the kind of library that should be produced).
+Even if visibility control for targets were to be provided (indeed, an early draft of the package manifest syntax had the notion of "publishing" a target to external clients), there would still be no way for the package author to declare anything about the kind of product that should be built.

-One consequence of the lack of ability to define dependencies at sub-package granularity is that package authors have to break up packages into several smaller packages in order to achieve the layering they want.
-This may be appropriate in some cases, but should be done based on what makes sense from a conceptual standpoint and not because of limitations of expressibility in the Swift Package Manager.
+One consequence of the lack of ability to define dependencies at subpackage granularity is that package authors have to break up packages into several smaller packages in order to achieve the layering they want.
+Such package decomposition may be appropriate in some cases, but should be done based on what makes sense from a conceptual standpoint and not because the Swift Package Manager doesn't allow the author to express their intent.

 For example, consider the package for a component that has both a library API and command line tools.
-Such a package is also likely to be layered into a set of core libraries that are dependencies of both the public library and the command line tools, but that should remain a private implementation detail as far as clients are concerned.
+Such a package is also likely to be partitioned into a set of core libraries on which both the public library and the command line tools depend, but which should remain a private implementation detail as far as clients are concerned.

-Such a package would need to be split up into three separate packages in order to provide the appropriate dependency granularity:  one for the public library, another for the command line tools, and a third, private package that provides the shared implementation for the other two packages.
-In the case of a single conceptual component that should have a single version number, this fracturing into multiple packages is directly opposed to the developer's preferred manner of packaging.
+Such a package would currently need to be split up into three separate packages in order to provide the appropriate dependency granularity:  one for the public library, another for the command line tools, and a third, private package to provide the shared implementation used by the other two packages.
+In the case of a single conceptual component that should have a single version number, this fracturing into multiple packages is directly contrary to the developer's preferred manner of packaging.

 What is needed is a way to allow package authors to declare conceptually distinct products of a package, and to allow client packages to define dependencies on individual products in a package.